fastly/cfp-app/README.md

 ### Environment variables

-[Omniauth](https://github.com/omniauth/omniauth) is set up to use Twitter and GitHub for logins in production.
-You'll want to put your own key and secret in for both.
-Other environment variables will include your postgres user and Rails' secret\_token.
+The app uses the following environment variables by default.
+Some of these may be populated by your service provider in the case of Heroku.

     TIMEZONE (defaults to Pacific if not set) POSTGRES_USER (dev/test only)
     MAIL_HOST (production only - from host)
     MAIL_FROM (production only - from address)
     SECRET_TOKEN (production only)

+### Oauth Configuration

+[Omniauth](https://github.com/omniauth/omniauth) is set up to use GitHub, Google, or Twitter for login in production.
+You'll want to read up how to configure Omniauth elsewhere but here are the following key pairs the app will be looking for in your environment variables.

     GITHUB_KEY
     GITHUB_SECRET
+    GOOGLE_OAUTH_CLIENT_ID
+    GOOGLE_OAUTH_CLIENT_SECRET
     TWITTER_KEY
     TWITTER_SECRET